Updated on March 30, 2021 by Lyric Fergusson

 3. How does cutting with scissors help a child’s development?

-Learning how to cut with scissors are excellent for developing fine motor skills.
+Learning how to cut with scissors is excellent for developing fine motor skills.
 Cutting helps to build up tiny muscles in the hand, helps to enhance eye-hand coordination, and encourages your child to use bilateral coordination.
 Bilateral coordination is defined as using both sides of the body at the same time while each hand is performing its own task.
 For example, when a child is cutting shapes, they must cut with one hand and simultaneously hold and cut the shape with the other hand.
 Also, cutting skills are known to play an important part in handwriting skills that will come a little further on down the road.
 Who knew that there were so many amazing benefits from learning how to cut with scissors?

 4. What are the important safety tips to teach children as they use scissors for the first time?